 - The entire portfolio of contracts with segregated fund guarantees must be modeled.
-Thus, contracts subject to a hedging strategy as well as those that are not must be included in the calculations. - 2.
-The assumptions used for the calculations must be the same as those used to calculate the insurance contract liabilities and include Risk Adjustments, except for the assumptions or margins described in section 7.2.8. - 3.
-All the calculations must be made using CTE (95) as a risk measure. - 4.
+Thus, contracts subject to a hedging strategy as well as those that are not must be included in the calculations. - The assumptions used for the calculations must be the same as those used to calculate the insurance contract liabilities and include Risk Adjustments the Best Estimate Assumptions, except for the assumptions or margins described prescribed in in sections 7.7.8.3 and 7.7.8.4section 7.2.8. - 3.
+All the calculations must be made using a lifetime CTE (95) as thea risk measure. - 4.
 With respect to modeling the hedging strategy, use of the stochastic-on-stochastic method must be founded on the following first principles: